99robots/wpsite-post-status-notifications/readme.txt

 == Installation ==

-1. Upload `wpsite-post-status-notification` to the `/wp-content/plugins/` directory
+1. Upload `post-status-notifications` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to plugins page to see instructions for shortcode and php template tags

 == Frequently Asked Questions ==